twilio/wireless-code-snippets/apis/sims/bulk-update/node/README.md

 # Wireless Bulk Update SIMs

 This repository provides a Node.JS script and excel sheet to bulk update SIMs on a Twilio account.
-Note that SIMs cannot be transfered between accounts with this script.
+Note that SIMs cannot be transferred between accounts with this script.

 Additional documentation can be found at [Twilio Programmable Wireless REST API: SIMs](https://www.twilio.com/docs/api/wireless/rest-api/sim).